jsaujla/buggy-automation-testing/README.md

 ### About the repository ###
 * The repository contains UI test automation assessment work on website 'buggy.justtestit'.
 * There are 5 test scenarios automated.
-Few test scenarios execute with different test data, so total tests are 15.
+Few test scenarios execute with different set of test data, which makes the total tests count 15.

 ### Prerequisite for execution ###
 * Java 11 or higher installed